2018

 Maidstone & Tunbridge Wells NHS Trust NHS England

-Concerns summary Failures in the Emergency Department led to incorrect diagnosis and treatment of sepsis, and the discharge of an unwell patient.
+Concerns summary (AI summary) Failures in the Emergency Department led to incorrect diagnosis and treatment of sepsis, and the discharge of an unwell patient.
 Concerns include inadequate staff instructions, training, and systems for providing the Men ACWY vaccination.

 Eileen Cooke